7 Social Expectations You Must Constantly Fight

-I hear parents brag most of the time because their kid is still in school.
+I often hear parents brag because their kid is still in school.

-Everything I have learned that has mattered has come from experiences and not from school.
+Everything I have learned that has mattered has come from experiences, not school.

 Going to school for business has done nothing to help me be a savvier businessman.

-FIXT and the core knowledge to help athletic injuries has come from being an athlete myself, running a blog for athletes, creating a clothing line, running a custom-made tie company, and helping my wife who is a massage therapist.
+FIXT and the core knowledge to help athletic injuries has come from being an athlete myself, running a blog for athletes, creating a clothing line, running a custom-made tie company, and helping my wife, a massage therapist.

-Are you ready to live life on your own terms and throw away social expectations?
+Are you ready to live life on your own terms?

 Will you make other people worried?
 Yes!

 Not at all, because it is your life.

 Let us know which societal expectations you want to let go of in the comment section.

 If you found this article helpful, please click the share button.